How many ways to tell you that there is nothing better than this moment.

 Photo: Koa Kalish

 I woke up to December 1st.
-Everything a hush in the air out side of my friends apartment.
+Everything a hush in the air out side of my friend’s apartment.
 I've been in Switzerland for the past days acquainting myself again with normal bed times and waking up slowly.
-I move my toes and I turn on my side, while wondering where all of our chaos is leading us.
-This is where I am sourcing my energy from these days, and it makes me get up and out of bed.
+Even with all the rest I can’t help but wonder where all of our chaos is leading us.
+This question is where I am sourcing my energy from these days, and it makes me get up and out of bed.
 I make coffee and write letters to all of my loved ones that I have overlooked in these last frenzied months of non stop movement.
 My little sister sends me a picture of her newly shaved head, I gasp over her beauty.
 Every day it seems someone is sharing a new type of courage with me.
 I spend whole afternoons by myself while my friend is at work.
 I can't place a memory to the last time that I have kept my own company, and sometimes the most delicious thing I can do is stare out the window at these trees.
 It is covered fully in frost today for the first time since I've arrived.
 Another layer of stillness.
 I read the words of Åsmund Seip, a modern Norwegian man who gives a gentle voice to our inner conflicts and desires.
 Sometimes its a poem, sometimes a paragraph, always though he brings my mind back down again into the cracks of my own heart.
 "I have sent you nothing but angels" he says, and I believe him.